gbtami/pychess-variants/static/docs/Variants-Guide.md

 ![Captain](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Captain.png)

 The captain is the only promotion of the pawn and moves exactly like a king.
 As a non-royal piece, capturing a captain does not win the game.
+Also, unlike the rest of promoted pieces, there can be multiple captains, as it is not a major piece.

 ### Duchess